 The following Owner-Managed Businesses guidance note Produced by Tolley in association with Martin Wilson and Steven Bone provides comprehensive and up to date tax information covering:

+The concept underlying the capital allowances treatment of a long funding finance lease is that the lessor (the legal owner of the plant and machinery) is effectively lending money to the lessee (the person using the asset) to enable the lessee to buy the plant and machinery.
 The most significant feature of the rules is that, provided certain conditions are met, capital allowances are available to the lessee rather than the lessor.
 However, there are extensive exceptions to the long funding lease rules, notably affecting fixtures and other plant included in, or sold with, property.

 There is provision for a lessor to elect that all new leases entered into by it shall be treated as long funding leases (if they would not otherwise be so).
 This does not apply to leases of cars or of assets which cost more than £10m.

 For more information on long funding leases, see Simon’s Taxes B3.340Y–B3.340ZC.